tauri-apps/cargo-mobile2/README.md

 Everything here works and is already used internally!
 However, this hasn't seen a lot of external use yet, so there could still be some rough edges.

-**Building for iOS is broken on Rust versions later than 1.45.2!**
+**Building for iOS is broken on Rust 1.46.0, 1.47.0, and the upcoming 1.48.0!**

-You'll need to stay on 1.45.2 for now.
-Upstream PR: [rust-lang/rust#77716](https://github.com/rust-lang/rust/pull/77716)
+Sorry for the inconvenience!
+This is resolved in Rust 1.49.0, but that won't be out for a bit.
+For now, you can do one of the following:

+### A. Downgrade to 1.45.2

 ```bash
 rustup install stable-2020-08-03